vedran97/beginner_tutorials/README.md

 ## Instructions on running rosbag

 1. use this to start the talker app and log all topics in a rosbag ```ros2 launch beginner_tutorials launch_ros_bag.py rosbag_record:=true```

+## Integration test result

+1. Integration test result for this iteration can be seen in ./results/test_stdout_stderr.log